CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costopt-22.png)

 29. By clicking on the Start button, it will take you to the Jobs page.
 In the **Output** section, you can monitor the execution of the script.
-Keep on refreshing until it shows the status of both the VMs as **succeeded**.
+Keep on refreshing until it shows the status of both VMs as **succeeded**.

     ![](./media/costupd-11.png)